Judas (Lady Gaga song): Critical reception

-Amos Barshad from New York declared that the song reminded him of being drunk and dancing in a remote discothèque in Berlin.
+Amos Barshad of Vulture declared that the song reminded him of being drunk and dancing in a remote discothèque in Berlin.
 NME's Dan Martin was of the opinion that "Judas" was the song that Gaga should have come back with.
 But he understood why she did not choose it as the lead single from Born This Way, given the fact that the song was characteristic of Gaga's music.
 Pointing the same thing, Matthew Perpetua from Rolling Stone wrote that the song played to Gaga's established musical sensibilities.
 He added that although "Judas" certainly had its own charms and "at least three insanely catchy hooks it leans hard on Gaga's signature moves."
 Maura Johnston of The Village Voice summarized the song as a twin of "Bad Romance" describing its "instantly memorable wordless vocalizing, a pummeling beat, lyrics about a romance that is, well, bad."
 Digital Spy's Robert Copsey gave the song five out of five stars, commending the "blasphemously camp" chorus and comparing it to be worthy of Eurovision – "a Scooch-meets-Lordi affair that, unsurprisingly, takes a few listens to get your head around."
 Mark Lepage from The Gazette praised the song and understood that as Gaga's music has progressed, so has her themes and inspirations, indicated by the conflicted relationship she has with the character Judas in the song.
 Rick Fulton, while writing in the Daily Record, compared it to "'Like a Prayer' on steroids" and gave it three out of five points.
 NME called the song "Gaga's worst single so far" in November 2011.